nanocosmos/docs/docs/webrtc/nanostream_webrtc_secure_ingest.md

 ### About Webcaster and JWT

 By using JWT you can now omit the Bintu API key when using the Webcster.<br>
-Also JWT will contain ingest information, so your customers will not need to see ingest urls and ingest stream names.
+Also JWT will contain ingest information, so your customers will not need to see RTMP ingest urls and RTMP ingest stream names.
 The Webcaster API can now utilize JWT for signing in to the servers and for sharing ingest information.
 You can pass JWT in the two follwoing API calls:<br>